 In accordance with LLCC Board Policy 5.46 and the Illinois Student Optional Disclosure of Private Mental Health Act (the “Act”, 110 ILCS 74), a student’s mental health information is considered private in nature and will not be released to a third party without that student’s prior written consent, unless otherwise provided by other state or federal laws.

 A student who desires to authorize disclosure of certain private mental health information about himself or herself to a designated person for purposes set out in the Act must complete a Student Optional Disclosure of Private Mental Health Information Form.
-This form must be submitted to the director of Student Success in Menard Hall, Room 1160 (located off the student services hallway within the Student Success area).
-The form will remain valid until the student revokes his or her authorization by notifying the College in writing that he or she is withdrawing this authorization.
+This form must be submitted to the director of Student Success in Millenium Center, Room 2213.
+The form will remain valid until the student revokes their authorization by notifying the College in writing that they are withdrawing this authorization.

 In the event that a qualified examiner, who is employed by the College in that capacity, determines that a student poses a clear danger to the student or others, the qualified examiner will immediately contact the director of Student Success or his/her designee to determine if that student has completed and provided the College with a Student Optional Disclosure of Private Mental Health Information Form designating a person to whom the College is authorized to disclose this information.